 If your request is denied, you can consider whether to file a charge of religious discrimination with the Equal Employment Opportunity Commission or the appropriate state agency.
-You have a limited time frame after the accommodation is denied in which to do so, so you should contact an attorney to ensure that you file a charge on time.
-After the agency investigates the situation, then either it will take up the case itself, or more likely, it will send you a right to sue letter which enables you and your attorney to bring a lawsuit.
+You have a limited timeframe after the accommodation is denied in which to do so, so you should contact an attorney to ensure that you file a charge on time.
+It is typically safest to file a charge of discrimination within 180 days of the alleged discrimination.
+Federal employees have shorter deadlines and typically should contact an EEO Counselor for your agency within 45 days of the alleged discrimination.

+After the agency investigates the situation, either it will take up the case itself or, more likely, it will send you a right to sue letter which enables you and your attorney to bring a lawsuit.
 We caution that litigation is a long and arduous process, with no guarantee of success.
 For this reason, every attempt should be made to come to a mutually agreeable solution with your employer should you need to request a religious accommodation.